Georgian College: Midland

-South Georgian Bay

-The John Di Poce South Georgian Bay Campus, located in Collingwood, Ontario, was established in 1985.
-Campus features include 20,000 square feet of multi-function classrooms, community room, computer lab, student lounge and videoconferencing capabilities.
-The campus is easily accessed by municipal transit.

 Orangeville

 The Orangeville Campus was established in 1988.
 Campus features include a computer lab, student lounge, videoconferencing capabilities and nursing lab.

 Automotive Business School of Canada

 Georgian College is also home to the Automotive Business School of Canada, the only one of its kind in the country.
 The school offers a two-year diploma and a four-year Honours Bachelor of Business Administration degree, specializing in the automotive industry.
 Students host North America's largest outdoor student-run auto show every year in June.
 The Automotive Dealership Management graduate certificate builds on professionals' existing experience and helps them upgrade their skills.